Transport Insurance in Spain

 Under the CMR Convention on international road carriage, a haulier's liability for lost or damaged goods is capped at just 8.33 Special Drawing Rights per kilogram — currently approximately €10/kg.
 For a 1,000kg consignment worth €50,000, you could recover less than €10,000 from the haulier.

-Your own transport insurance Spain policy covers the full declared value of your goods, regardless of what the haulier can pay.
-This gap is the primary reason own-account transport cover is essential even when using reputable haulage companies.
+Your own transport insurance covers the full declared value of your goods, whatever the haulier can pay.
+This gap is the main reason to hold your own cover — even when you use trusted haulage firms.

 Approximate Transport (Goods in Transit) Insurance Pricing